ketut-garjita/dezoomcamp2024-project1/README.md

 ![image](https://github.com/garjita63/dezoomcamp2024-project1/assets/77673886/a6f1a529-cbf2-42db-88ee-5ab21923a8b0)

-- Run the Mage pipeline if the dataset size is large enough and if there are VM memory size limitations
+- Run the Mage pipeline

   Because my VM instance memory has limited memory (only 8 GB), to get more free memory, the services below will be stopped to allow the running pipeline process to run smoothly:
     - sudo systemctl stop mysql
     - sudo systemctl stop jupyter